servicecatalog/oscm-soap-mock/README.md

 6. Assign the supplier user to the subscription

 ### Operation Service Mock
-Now you can use operations.
+Now you can use the operations, which are defined in the technical service.
 1. As supplier user, locate the subscription in the My Subscriptions view and find the operation menu
 2. Choose the Create Snapshot operation from the drop down
 3. Choose a server, a comment and execute the operation